 I’d like to leave you with one thought – find yourself a friend like Aman, or even better be the Aman (it means peace!) especially if you are a carer.

 And last week I was on ‘The Big Little Debate’, BBC Asian Network Radio talking about being a carer alongside Carers UK.
-It’s available on BBC iPlayer here to hear me scroll in to 2:11:43 until 2:25:00 (from 4/06/2019 for 28 days) the end bit
+It’s available on BBC iPlayer here to hear me scroll in to 2:11:43 until 2:25:00.

 As you’ve got this far, here’s a photo of Aman (pink lipstick) and I (pink coat).